tomgeorge/gttd/README.md

 The data container will take the longest to build, because it has to do an `npm install`.
 Luckily it caches for subsequent runs, so if you don't change/add any packages, the build step will be fast.
 You can also get away with `docker-compose restart` - ing the app container for most development tasks.
 When you are ready to spin everything up, run

 `docker-compose up`  from the vagrant box.
 Because $pwd is mapped to /home/app in the container, you can now navigate to localhost:8080 and type changes IN THE VAGRANT host, and see it pushed to the container.

-##  I want to edit in windows and see the changes on the container ##
+##  I want to edit in windows and see the changes on the container <a name="magic"></a> ##

 I recommend installing [atom](http://atom.io) and the [remote-sync](https://github.com/yongkangchen/remote-sync) plugin for it.